abdv1a/object-tracker/README.md

 # Real-Time Object Tracker & Video Annotator

-# Real-Time Object Tracker & Video Annotator

 ## Project Overview
 This project implements a real-time object tracking and video annotation system using a pretrained YOLO model, OpenCV, and Python.

 The program:

 - Accepts webcam or video file input.
 - Runs object detection on each frame.
 - Draws bounding boxes and labels.
 - Saves an annotated `.mp4` video.
 - (Optional) Shows the detection window live.

 ---